 In addition, you should report any application that drifts into a body of water (in many cases, this is illegal) and anything that appears unsafe (spraying around a school bus stop, for example.)

-7. After the most urgent steps have been taken care of:
+7. After those most-urgent steps have been taken:

-The name could be given as a trade name or a common name ("active ingredients").
+- The name could be given as a trade name or a common name (e.g., "active ingredients").
 Try to get both.
 Other important identifiers are the Chemical Abstracts System (CAS) numbers for the active ingredients and the manufacturer.

-An important source of information is the pesticide label.
-The label is somewhat useful as a source of information about the pesticide hazards, but it is also a legal document that prescribes application methods and precautions.
+- An important source of information is the pesticide label, which lists hazards; the label is also a legal document that prescribes application methods and precautions.
 It may be available from the applicator, the state agency or Beyond Pesticides.

-You should weigh several things before undertaking this step.
-First, your case may be weakened if evidence is removed before an official takes samples.
+- MAYBE Wash herbicide residues off valuable trees and shrubs after taking samples.
+Before taking this step, consider these points: First, your case may be weakened if evidence is removed before an official takes samples.
 Therefore, it may be a good idea to have an independent person with you when taking samples if you choose to try to save your plants while waiting for an investigator.
 (See below for sampling suggestions.)
-Finally, some herbicides are activated by water, in which case you should make sure to eliminate all traces of the herbicide.
+Also, some herbicides are activated by water, in which case you should make sure to eliminate all traces of the herbicide.

-- In the case of herbicides, it is important to document the condition of susceptible plants before and after the damage is apparent.
-Most herbicides will show their effects 1–7 days after the application.
-Take photographs immediately after the application to show condition of plants before the chemical affects them, and later take follow-up shots from the same angles.
+In the case of herbicides, it is important to document the condition of susceptible plants before and after the damage is apparent.
+Most herbicides will show effects 1–7 days after the application.
+Take photographs immediately after the application to show plant condition before the chemical affects them, and later take follow-up shots from the same angles.
 (Take notes.)
-Try to take pictures or series of pictures that focus on leaves and growing tips of plants, but which also establish their location relative to some recognizable landmark.
+Try to take pictures or a series of pictures that focus on leaves and growing tips of plants, but that also establish their location relative to some recognizable landmark.
 Take samples of vegetation near and at several distances from the site of application.
 Place in separate, clean, tightly sealed plastic bags (double-bagging is better) in the freezer.
 Take caution when collecting and storing samples to avoid exposure as much as possible.

-- In the case of physical illness of people or animals, see a physician or veterinarian to confirm symptoms, obtain a diagnosis, and receive treatment.
-Get a written report signed by the physician or veterinarian.
-(Note: Many physicians and veterinarians are not familiar with the symptoms of pesticide poisoning, many of which resemble symptoms of a cold or flu.
-Tell them about your exposure, and ask them to check the symptoms.
-Blood or urine tests may be necessary.)
+- In the case of physical illness of people or animals, see a physician or vet to confirm symptoms, obtain a diagnosis, and receive treatment.
+Get a written report signed by the physician or vet.
+(Note: Many physicians and vets are not familiar with the symptoms of pesticide poisoning, many of which resemble cold or flu symptoms.
+Describe your exposure and ask them to check the symptoms; blood or urine tests may be necessary.)

 - Write all this down as soon as possible.

 Many labels prohibit drift or use in ways that will injure people, non-target plants, endangered species, water resources, etc. There are also other provisions of the state pesticide law (of which you should get a copy from the state agency) that may apply.
 This is what the state agency investigator is supposed to do.
-You may need to be a squeaky wheel to keep the process moving.
+You may need to be a "squeaky wheel" to keep the process moving.
 If the department does nothing for 120 days, then EPA may step in.
 (Of course, by that time, most pesticide residues are long gone.)
-We suggest you call EPAimmediately, even though they will just refer you to the state.
-At least they will be aware of the incident.
+We suggest you call EPA immediately, even though they will just refer you to the state because at least they will be aware of the incident.

-You should file a pesticide complaint with the state agencyand ask them whether you need to take any other steps if you think you might be seeking to recover damages in court.
+You should file a pesticide complaint with the state agencyand ask whether you need to take any other steps if you think you might seek to recover damages in court.
 In some states, failure to file a form with the state can weaken your case.
 In addition, the investigation can provide valuable information.
-Some things to do if you may pursue this route:
+If you pursue this route:

 - Estimate the value of the damage and notify the applicator.
 Many settle quickly because they want to avoid court costs and additional insurance costs.
-(But don't forget to file the forms, etc. with the state agency meanwhile.)
+(But don't forget to file the forms, etc. with the state agency in the meantime.)

-- If you hire an attorney, try to find one who is familiar with this area of law.
-I have heard many stories of people who suspected that their attorneys were being paid off by the pesticide applicator, especially in rural areas.
-Beyond Pesticides, NCAP, Trial Lawyers for Public Justice, or your chapter of the Sierra Club can try to help you locate someone who won't do that.
-Hereis some advice about choosing an attorney.
+- If you hire an attorney, find one who is familiar with this area of law.
+There are occasional reports of an attorney being paid off by the pesticide applicator, especially in rural areas.
+Beyond Pesticides, Trial Lawyers for Public Justice, or your chapter of the Sierra Club can try to help you locate someone who won't do that; see advice on choosing an attorney here.

-- Above, asthma was mentioned as a disability.
-Chemical sensitivity is now recognized by some agencies (eg, HUD) as a disability protected by the Americans with Disabilities Act.
+- Asthma was previously mentioned as a disability.
+Chemical sensitivity is now recognized by some agencies (e.g., HUD) as a disability protected by the Americans with Disabilities Act.
 This is a possible way of protecting you in the future.